minerllabs/public-site/basalt/index.md

 Meanwhile, you may find the following material useful for learning about training on human-feedback.

-But fret not!
-We do not require (or expect) all of the participants to understand all of these topics.
-A simple solution with outside-the-box thinking may prove to be the winning solution, and we wish to see curious people exploring their ideas, regardless of if they are based on academic works or not!

 - [BASALT 2021 competition results](https://arxiv.org/abs/2204.07123)
 - [Learning from human preferences by OpenAI](https://openai.com/blog/deep-reinforcement-learning-from-human-preferences/)
 - [Reward-rational (implicit) choice: A unifying formalism for reward learning](https://arxiv.org/abs/2002.04833)